With All the Different Types of Franchise Ownership, Where Do You Start?

 Owner/Operator Franchise Ownership

 Owner/operator franchisees are heavily involved in the daily operations of the business.
 These franchisees want full control over their investment and consider running the franchise a career.
-Typically, owner/operators are single unit franchisees.
+Typically, owners/operators are single unit franchisees.

 This type of ownership will help the franchise owner learn the ropes of the industry, especially if they don't have prior franchise business experience.
 While being the operator of a franchise store or other business takes up a lot of your time, this type of franchise ownership is great for those who are looking for a career change.

-Before choosing a franchise, seek the advice of a franchise consultant.
-Franchise consultants offer the guidance necessary to decide if franchising is right for you and what kind of franchise ownership best suits your skills, interests, budget, and lifestyle.
+Before choosing a franchise, seek the advice of a Franchise Consultant who will offer guidance to determine if franchising is right for you and what kind of franchise ownership best suits your skills, interests, budget, and lifestyle.

 These professionals connect franchisors with entrepreneurs who want to open a franchise.
-The franchise consultant will meet with a prospective franchise owner and discuss their skills, financial situation, goals, and more.
-The franchise consultant only gets a commission when entrepreneurs buy a franchise.
-At no cost to you, they will explain to you how to buy a franchise and help you narrow down your list of the best franchising opportunities using their deep knowledge of how owning a franchise changes lives.
+The Franchise Consultant will meet with a prospective franchise owner and discuss their skills, financial situation, goals, and more.
+The Franchise Consultant only gets a commission from the franchisor when entrepreneurs buy a franchise.
+At no cost to you, they will explain to you how to buy a franchise and help you narrow down your list of the best franchising opportunities using their deep knowledge of how to become a franchise owner.

 Different Types of Franchise Ownership